oracle/node-oracledb/INSTALL.md

 ## <a name="instwin"></a> 6.
 Node-oracledb Installation on Windows

-An article
-[Installing node-oracledb on Microsoft Windows](https://community.oracle.com/docs/DOC-931127) has step-by-step Windows installation instructions.
+**Note**: An Oracle Technology Network article [Installing node-oracledb on Microsoft Windows](https://community.oracle.com/docs/DOC-931127) has step-by-step Windows installation instructions that you can alternatively refer to.

 ### 6.1 Install required tools